-The DNP Program is offered as a cohort model where the curriculum pathway is based upon a logical progression.
-Each course builds upon previous course work to facilitate the development, implementation, and evaluation of the DNP Project.
+The DNP Program is offered as a cohort model where the curriculum pathway builds upon previous course work to facilitate the development, implementation, and evaluation of the DNP Project.
 The courses in the DNP program are offered only once per student cohort and in a specific sequence.
 If students have completed the required coursework of the DNP program, they may choose to continue work on their DNP Project by registering for a minimum of one NURS 776 credit each semester.
 The DNP Project shall be completed within two (2) semesters following completion of the DNP program's required coursework; if not, the student must withdraw from the program.